Interseminars Graduate Fellowships

 SKIP TO APPLICATION INFORMATION

-Interseminars welcomes applications from graduate students in all disciplines across the arts and humanities whose research or creative practices connect with the 2023–2024 theme: “Improvise and Intervene.”
-Applicants should be in coursework during the 2023–2024 academic year, and prepared to enroll in one Interseminars course each semester.
-The fellowship also includes a week-long intensive workshop each summer, and culminates in an event in fall 2024, where students will share their experiments in speculative practice and study.
+Interseminars welcomes applications from graduate students in all disciplines across the arts and humanities whose research or creative practices connect with the 2024–2025 theme: Collisions across Color Lines.
+Applicants should be in coursework during the 2024–2025 academic year and prepared to enroll in one Interseminars course each semester.
+The fellowship also includes a week-long intensive workshop each summer and culminates in a public-facing event in fall 2025.
 We are especially interested in fostering interdisciplinary work between the humanities and the arts that is committed to social, racial, economic, and gender justice.
+Students from populations historically underrepresented in graduate education are particularly encouraged to apply.

 INFO SESSION

 Interested in applying for the fellowship but want to learn more?
-View the October 28, 2022 info session in the video below.
+View a recording of the October 2023 information session.

 What to Expect:

-Fellows will enroll in an Interseminar course each semester during the 2023–24 academic year.
+Fellows will enroll in an Interseminar course each semester during the 2024-25 academic year, as well as week-long summer intensive workshops in Summer 2024 and 2025.
 Students will engage in study and struggle with a cohort of students from across the arts and humanities disciplines across multiple semesters.
-The fall 2023 and spring 2024 seminar courses will integrate theory and practice around the concept-models of Improvise and Intervene.
-In each course, faculty and students will explore texts and creative works that grapple with pressing social issues and the multiple methods used in conducting and presenting research.
-The fall semester will emphasize experimentation, building skills, and theoretical grounding as students collaboratively produce writing and creative work on a weekly basis in response to textual and creative prompts.
+The fall 2024 and spring 2025 seminar courses will integrate theory, method, and practice in our critical examination of collisions along color lines across the Americas.
+In each course faculty and students will explore texts and creative works that grapple with pressing social issues and the multiple methods used in conducting and presenting research.
+The fall semester will emphasize experimentation, interdisciplinary research skills, and theoretical grounding as students collaboratively produce writing and creative work on a weekly basis in response to textual and creative prompts.
 The spring semester course will be used to specify case studies and engage in active collaborative research.

-Students will have the opportunity to engage with an array of visiting scholars, activists, and artists and will co-design a fall 2024 culminating event.
+Students will have the opportunity to engage with an array of visiting scholars, activists, and artists and will co-design a Fall 2025 culminating event.

-The Improvise and Intervene Interseminar will involve week-long workshops in both summer 2023 and summer 2024.
-The 2023 summer intensive workshop is an opportunity to get to know one another and co-create the syllabus of each Interseminars course.
-The 2024 summer intensive will focus on organizing the culminating event to be held in fall 2024.
+Collisions across Color Lines will involve two week-long workshops in Summer 2024 and Summer 2025.
+The 2024 summer intensive workshop is an opportunity to get to know one another and co-create the syllabus of each Interseminars course.
+The 2025 summer intensive will focus on finalizing the culminating event to be held in fall 2025.

 Application Deadline Date